hmontazeri/mushak/docs/guide/what-is-mushak.md

 Deployments should never break the site.
 Mushak spins up the new version alongside the old one, waits for it to be healthy, and only then switches the traffic.
 If the new version fails, the old one stays active.

 ### 3. Simplicity > Flexibility
-Mushak makes opinionated choices (Ubuntu, Caddy, Docker) to keep the tool simple and reliable.
+Mushak makes opinionated choices (Linux, Caddy, Docker) to keep the tool simple and reliable.
 We prioritize "just working" over infinite configurability.